fusionlanguage/fut/doc/reference.md

 * Local variables, parameters and local constants start with a lowercase letter, capitalize the first letter of the following words - that is, `camelCase`.
-* All other identifiers should start with an uppercase letter
-  - that is, `PascalCase`.
+* All other identifiers should start with an uppercase letter - that is, `PascalCase`.

-Generators will translate the above convention to that which is native to the output language, for instance, constants written as `UPPERCASE_WITH_UNDERSCORES`.
+Generators will translate the above convention to that which is native to the output language, for instance, constants as `UPPERCASE_WITH_UNDERSCORES`.